hadrienmichel/PROSPGEOP/README.md

 During this practicals, you will learn how to convert raw MAG data into maps that can be interpreted in terms of anomalies and emit hypothesis on the nature of the anomalies observed given the geological and geophysical context.

+Sites: Onoz and Colonster

 ## EMI
 ![EMI](./pictures/EMI_measurements.jpg)
 *Fig.3: Example of an EMI survey*

 As for MAG surveyx, EMI is often used to rapidely cover large areas.

+Sites: Westhoek and Colonster

 ## ERT
 ![ERT](./pictures/ERT_measurements.jpg)
 *Fig.4: Example of an ERT/IP survey*

+Sites: Bertrix and Colonster

 ## IP
 IP is often measured alongside ERT measurements, since time-domain IP (the one that we will use here) is measured directly after the resistivity measurements.

+Sites: Bertrix and Colonster

 ## Seismic
 ![SEISMIC](./pictures/SEIS_measurements.jpg)
 *Fig.5: Example of a seismic survey*

+Sites: Beusdael and Colonster

 # Project
 At the end of the semester, you will be asked to go on the field with one of the methods seen in class and availble in our laboratory.
 The available equipment is: